Jocelyn-McKnight/honours-thesis-corpus/1972/50-Where Did Women Come From.md

 ---

-Where Did Women Come From

-(Wantok 50, August 16, 1972, page 11)

 Once there were no women in this land.

 They lived in the clouds and only men lived on the earth.